-But you came and defiled My land,

-And My inheritance you made an abomination.

-8 "The priests did not say, 'Where is the LORD?'

-And those who handle the law did not know Me;

-The rulers also transgressed against Me,

-And the prophets prophesied by Baal

-And walked after things that did not profit.

-9 "Therefore I will yet contend with you," declares the LORD,

-"And with your sons' sons I will contend.

-10 "For cross to the coastlands of Kittim and see,

-And send to Kedar and observe closely

-And see if there has been such a thing as this!

-"Has a nation changed gods

-When they were not gods?

-But My people have changed their glory

-For that which does not profit.

-"Be appalled, O heavens, at this,

-And shudder, be very desolate," declares the LORD.

-13 "For My people have committed two evils:

-They have forsaken Me,

-The fountain of living waters,

-To hew for themselves cisterns,

-Broken cisterns

-That can hold no water.

-"Is Israel a slave?
-Or is he a homeborn servant?

-Why has he become a prey?

-15 "The young lions have roared at him,

-They have roared loudly.

-And they have made his land a waste;

-His cities have been destroyed, without inhabitant.

-16 "Also the men of Memphis and Tahpanhes

-Have shaved the crown of your head.

-17 "Have you not done this to yourself

-By your forsaking the LORD your God

-When He led you in the way?

-18 "But now what are you doing on the road to Egypt,

-To drink the waters of the Nile?

-Or what are you doing on the road to Assyria,

-To drink the waters of the Euphrates?

-19 "Your own wickedness will correct you,

-And your apostasies will reprove you;

-Know therefore and see that it is evil and bitter

-For you to forsake the LORD your God,

-And the dread of Me is not in you," declares the Lord GOD of hosts.

-20 "For long ago I broke your yoke

-And tore off your bonds;

-But you said, 'I will not serve!'

-For on every high hill

-And under every green tree

-You have lain down as a harlot.

-21 "Yet I planted you a choice vine,

-A completely faithful seed.

-How then have you turned yourself before Me

-Into the degenerate shoots of a foreign vine?

-22 "Although you wash yourself with lye

-And use much soap,

-The stain of your iniquity is before Me," declares the Lord GOD.

-"How can you say, 'I am not defiled,

-I have not gone after the Baals'?

-Look at your way in the valley!

-Know what you have done!

-You are a swift young camel entangling her ways,

-A wild donkey accustomed to the wilderness,

-That sniffs the wind in her passion.

-In the time of her heat who can turn her away?

-All who seek her will not become weary;

-In her month they will find her.

-25 "Keep your feet from being unshod

-And your throat from thirst;

-But you said, 'It is hopeless!

-No!
-For I have loved strangers,

-And after them I will walk.'

-26 "As the thief is shamed when he is discovered,

-So the house of Israel is shamed;

-They, their kings, their princes

-And their priests and their prophets,

-Who say to a tree, 'You are my father,'

-And to a stone, 'You gave me birth.'

-For they have turned their back to Me,

-And not their face;

-But in the time of their trouble they will say,

-'Arise and save us.'
+But when you came in, you defiled my land and made my heritage an abomination.

+- 8 "The priests did not say, 'Where is the LORD?'

+Those who handle the law did not know me;

+the shepherds transgressed against me;

+the prophets prophesied by Baal

+and went after things that do not profit.

+- 9 "Therefore I still contend with you, declares the LORD, and with your children's children I will contend.

+- 10 "For cross to the coasts of Cyprus and see, or send to Kedar and examine with care; see if there has been such a thing.

+- "Has a nation changed its gods, even though they are no gods?But my people have changed their glory for that which does not profit.

+- 12 "Be appalled, O heavens, at this; be shocked, be utterly desolate, declares the LORD,

+- 13 for my people have committed two evils:

+they have forsaken me,

+the fountain of living waters,

+and hewed out cisterns for themselves,

+broken cisterns that can hold no water.

+- "Is Israel a slave?
+Is he a homeborn servant?
+Why then has he become a prey?

+- "The lions have roared against him; they have roared loudly.They have made his land a waste; his cities are in ruins, without inhabitant.

+- 16 "Moreover, the men of Memphis and Tahpanhes have shaved the crown of your head.

+- 17 "Have you not brought this upon yourself by forsaking the LORD your God, when he led you in the way?

+- 18 "And now what do you gain by going to Egypt to drink the waters of the Nile?Or what do you gain by going to Assyria to drink the waters of the Euphrates?

+- "Your evil will chastise you,

+and your apostasy will reprove you.

+Know and see that it is evil and bitter

+for you to forsake the LORD your God;

+the fear of me is not in you,

+declares the Lord GOD of hosts.

+- 20 "For long ago I broke your yoke and burst your bonds; but you said, 'I will not serve.'

+Yes, on every high hill and under every green tree you bowed down like a whore. - 21 "Yet I planted you a choice vine, wholly of pure seed.How then have you turned degenerate and become a wild vine? - 22 "Though you wash yourself with lye and use much soap, the stain of your guilt is still before me, declares the Lord GoD. - 'How can you say, 'I am not unclean, I have not gone after the Baals'?
+Look at your way in the valley; know what you have done- a restless young camel running here and there,

+- a wild donkey used to the wilderness,

+in her heat sniffing the wind!

+Who can restrain her lust?

+None who seek her need weary themselves;

+in her month they will find her.

+- 25 "Keep your feet from going unshod and your throat from thirst.But you said, 'It is hopeless, for I have loved foreigners, and after them I will go.'

+- 26 "As a thief is shamed when caught,

+so the house of Israel shall be shamed:

+they, their kings, their officials,

+their priests, and their prophets,

+- who say to a tree, 'You are my father,' and to a stone, 'You gave me birth.'For they have turned their back to me, and not their face.But in the time of their trouble they say,

+But in the time of their trouble they say, 'Arise and save us!'